 I am interested in understanding the factors that influence the proliferation, migration and differentiation of germinal center B lymphocytes.
 A particular interest of mine is the behavior of activated B cells and their interaction with other cell types within the context of tissue architecture.
 I use a combination of histology, flow cytometry and intravital multiphoton microscopy to study the factors that regulate B cell subset activation and their movements in vivo.
-A related area of interest includes the cellular interactions of B cell lymphomas with other cell types within lymphoma microenvironments that may influence lymphoma resistance to therapeutic treatments.
+A related area of interest includes the cellular interactions of B cells with stromal cells during adaptive immune responses.

-Antibody Formation; Immunity, Cellular; Lymphocyte Activation; Lymphoid Tissue; Lymphoma, Follicular; Lymphoma, B-Cell; Germinal Center; Dendritic Cells, Follicular; Immunological Synapses
+Antibody Formation; Immunity, Cellular; Lymphocyte Activation; Lymphoid Tissue; Lymphoma, B-Cell; Germinal Center; Dendritic Cells, Follicular; Immunological Synapses